In a typical actor model toolkit, you cannot directly reference an actor when you create it.

 }

-so there is no harm in manually creating and using it as long as the name is appropriate.
+there is no problem with creating and using it manually as long as the name is appropriate.

 use Phluxor\ActorSystem;